keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 transform them back in predictions over our entire vocabulary.

 With that, we are ready to compile and run pretraining.
 If you are running this in a colab, note that this will take about an hour.
-Training transformer is famously compute intesive, so even this relatively small transformer will take some time.
+Training Transformer is famously compute intesive, so even this relatively small Transformer will take some time.

 ```python